jrburke/notobo/README.md

 The npm folks have said it is fine to put in front end code in npm.
 Others have put browser globals-based code in there.
 So yes, it is fine.

-npm is just about distributing packages of code that are laid out in a node_modules nested fashion and uses package.json for declaring a 'main' and 'dependencies'.
+npm is just about distributing packages of code that are installed in a node_modules nested fashion and uses package.json for declaring a 'main' and 'dependencies'.

 The decision of what package manager to use is separate than the module format used at runtime for the modules.
 Choose the module format for those runtime concerns.